Art Talks

 Edgar Degas is associated with the French impressionists but never fully subscribed to their practice of “plein air” painting.
 Both a genius and a complicated curmudgeon, he is best known for his eloquent portrayals of hard working ballerinas and figures of the Parisan demimonde.

 James McNeil Whistler, creator of the iconic American painting “Whistler’s Mother”, actually spent his entire adult life in London.
-As a proponent of the “Aesthetic Movement” in the Arts he lead a colorful, often querulous life, painting society portraits, and mingling with the likes of Oscar Wilde, Monet and Degas.
+As a proponent of the “Aesthetic Movement” he lead a colorful, often querulous life, painting society portraits, and mingling with the likes of Oscar Wilde, Monet and Degas.

 Winslow Homer began his career as a lithographer for Harper's Weekly and was soon embedded in the Union Army producing war images for the general public.
 His first paintings based on civil war lithographs were well received.
 Homer’s mature works are focused on ordinary people negotiating either land or sea, and possess an emotional weight that is amplified by the artist’s technical brilliance.